Crystalline cohomology of rigid analytic spaces: Cohomology over

 Note that the natural Hodge filtration on the \'eh de Rham complex $\Omega_\eh^\bullet$ induces the $E_1$ spectral sequence

 As a consequence, we get

 However, by Hodge--Tate decomposition in \cite[Theorem 1.1.3]{Guo19}, we have

-Hence combining all of the relations of dimensions above, we see all of the inequalities should be equalities.
-In this way, the $E_1$ spectral sequence degenerates at the first page, and for any $n\in \NN$ we have
+Hence combining all the relations of dimensions above, we see all the inequalities should be equalities.
+The latter implies that the $E_1$ spectral sequence degenerates at the first page, and for any $n\in \NN$ we have